 Reciprocity allows KCERA members to move from one retirement agency in California to another without jeopardizing their earned retirement benefits.
 In fact, by establishing reciprocity between retirement agencies, your total retirement benefits can actually increase.
 But to reap the benefits of reciprocity, you must comply with certain rules.

 KCERA has reciprocal agreements with 19 other California counties operating under the County Employees’ Retirement Law of 1937 (CERL); the California State Teachers’ Retirement System (CalSTRS); the California Public Employees’ Retirement System (CalPERS); and any other public retirement agency that has a reciprocal agreement with CalPERS.
+Click here for a list of the 1937 ACT agencies and state agencies that you may have reciprocity with.

 Rules of Reciprocity